 EPZs and IZs mean the zones with specific boundaries and without any inhabitant, being established by the Government or the Premier, and containing EPZ and IZ enterprises.
 EZs mean zones having a separate economic space with an investment and business environment, which is specially favourable for investors, and fixed geographical boundaries; being organized into functional areas including: non-tariff areas, bonded warehouse areas, export processing zones, industrial zones, entertainment areas, resorts, urban areas, residential areas, administrative areas and others.
-Having the same features, HTZs as defined in Decree No.99 however is a multi functional economic and technical zone to be established to carry out research and development (R & D) and application of high technology, training of highly technical personnel, and to manufacture and trade in high-tech products.
+Having the same features, HTZs as defined in Decree 99 however is a multi-functional economic and technical zone to be established to carry out research and development (R&D) and application of high technology, training of highly technical personnel, and to manufacture and trade in high-tech products.
 It is noted that EPZs, bonded warehouses, tax suspension warehouses and dwelling buildings may be located in an HTZ.

 Under the LI, EPZs, IZs, EZs and HTZs are not typical vehicles for foreign investment, however, the EPZs and IZs play an important role in attracting foreign investment in Vietnam.
 That is why they are described herein.
 The purpose of EPZs and IZs is to provide an efficient and single base for manufacturing, processing and assembling products (for export only in the case of EPZs).
 Foreign capital projects are encouraged to locate in the zones by the assurance of modern infrastructure, such as good transportation and utility services, as well as the availability of necessary services.